BASEFlow1/DSAceCleaner/README.md

 `includeTimestamps`
 `exclusions`

 The *in-* and *outputFile* keys are self-explanatory.
 They take the in- and output path of the DSAce file.
 The *includeTimestamps* key also is.
 It defines whether to include Timestamps or not.
-It takes either 'y' or 'n' as arguments.
+It takes either 'y' or 'n' as values.

 The *exclusions* key is a bit more special, it defines what is to be included in the cleaned file and what is to be filtered out.
-It can take multiple arguments, all of which must be seperated by a comma and space (', ').
-Each argument must end with either [0], [1], [2] or [3].
+It can take multiple values, all of which must be seperated by a comma and space (', ').
+Each valuet must end with either [0], [1], [2] or [3].

-> [0] = Exclude argument from Name List.
+> [0] = Exclude value from Name List.
 >
->[1] = Exclude argument from Content List.
+>[1] = Exclude value from Content List.
 >
->[2] = Exclude argument from both Lists.
+>[2] = Exclude value from both Lists.
 >
->[3] = Exclude argument from and if at the beginning of Content List.
+>[3] = Exclude value from and if at the beginning of Content List.
 Used for ooRP messages.

 An example of how the config file looks can be found in the DSAceCleaner/config.ini file.